 On to the online content: this month’s Featured Photo requires a slight change of perspective.
 A literal one.
 You’ve had this perspective before.
 How do you identify a bird – especially a warbler – when it turns your point of view upside-down?
 Check out the photo itself below.
 What do you think?
 Join the conversation at the ABA Blog.
 And when you’re ready to read Patrick Maurice’s analysis, click here.

 Again – the Book Reviews are the only part of the issue that you will find extended online.
-Lori Potter’s review of Bernd Brunner’s Birdmania: A Remarkable Passion for Birds can be found here in the online issue, and here on the ABA Blog.
-Rob Fergus’ extended review of The New Neotropical Companion by John Kricher is on the next page in the online issue, or here for the ABA Blog.
-And finally, Alison L. Beringer’s extended review of Jeremy Mynott’s Birds in the Ancient World: Winged Words is here in the issue, and here on the ABA Blog.
+Click here to go straight to the first review.
+Lori Potter’s review of Bernd Brunner’s Birdmania: A Remarkable Passion for Birds can also be found here on the ABA Blog.
+Rob Fergus’ extended review of The New Neotropical Companion by John Kricher is here on the ABA Blog.
+And finally, Alison L. Beringer’s extended review of Jeremy Mynott’s Birds in the Ancient World: Winged Words is here on the ABA Blog.